SoftwareAG/c8y-docs/content/thin-edge/thin-edge-architecture-bundle/thin-edge-json.md

 layout: redirect
 ---

-Thin Edge JSON is a lightweight format used in `thin-edge.io` to represent measurements data.
+Thin-Edge JSON is a lightweight format used in `thin-edge.io` to represent measurements data.
 This format can be used to represent single-valued measurements, multi-valued measurements or a combination of both along with some auxiliary data like the timestamp at which the measurement(s) was generated.